NIH-CARD/CARDlongread_data_standardization/README.md

 REF = reference allele for the variant (note, not applicable and can be omitted for omics maps, only exists in genetics maps).
 ALT = non-reference allele for the variant (note, not applicable and can be omitted for omics maps, only exists in genetics maps).

-Regarding positions and alleles, the reference genome used should always be specified in the readme file.
+Regarding positions and alleles, the reference genome used should always be specified in the cohort readme file.

 Example genetics map file below:
 ```